Recent news and opinion pieces from Australia and the world on economic development, Indigenous commerce, poverty alleviation, education and more

 Indigenous people feel the frustrations of a lack of progress more than anyone.
 Now is the time for us have our say on what isn’t working and on how services should operate so they deliver real outcomes.
 We hold the key to what needs to be done and how to do it.

 We must not tolerate a narrative that failure is “cultural” and achievement is “white”.
 As Indigenous people we should be able to aspire, achieve and be leaders in our own communities & society at large, free of bigotry & lateral racism.

-The Australian Indigenous Chamber of Commerce has been established to bring about self-reliance and economic prosperity for Indigenous Australians and their communities through commercial activity.
+The Australian Indigenous Chamber of Commerce has been established to encourage and promote self-reliance and economic prosperity for Indigenous Australians and their communities through commercial activity.

 Partner with us